jalynnjk/venue-booker/README.md

 To install this application fork and then clone this repository into your local terminal.
 (Make sure to run npm i in order to download the required dependencies)

 ## Next steps...
 For my next steps I would like to add authorization where the owner must log-in in order to view and interact with the requests.
-I would also like to add the functionality where the application automatically sends an email to the user letting them know if their requuest has been accepted or declined.
+I would also like to add the functionality where the application automatically sends an email to the user letting them know if their request has been accepted or declined.